 Both our libraries are open 24/7 during term time, giving you maximum flexibility about when you choose to study.
 As well as visiting our libraries in person, you can also take advantage of our growing collection of electronic resources, including e-books, e-journals and databases.

 To ensure our students get the best possible support, we’ve opened brand-new Student Support hubs at our Docklands and Stratford campuses - at a cost of £3.1 million.
 These contain centralised helpdesks as well as comfortable areas to relax and socialise.
 The helpdesks provide a ‘one-stop shop’ for every possible need, from course-related enquiries to personal issues such as health and money matters.
-They’re designed to be your first port of call if you have an enquiry or problem.To find out more and experience our facilities first-hand, visit us at an Open Day or take a virtual tour.
+They’re designed to be your first port of call if you have an enquiry or problem.To find out more and experience our facilities first-hand, visit us at an Open Day.

 What we're researching